-New technology gives us the answer and what buyers want is clear.
+New technology - content personalization - gives us the answer and what buyers want is clear.
 A recent Accenture study found that over 90% of buyers want a personalized experience. eCommerce websites already track and collect data on inbound visitors: where did they come from, what search terms, what else have they looked at on your site, how many times have they visited etc. At the same time, you have a wealth of information on your existing customers: what did they buy last week, is there a pattern to when they buy and what?
 Do they often leave things in their cart?

 Again, let’s think about the in-store experience.
 If you were working in a store and knew all of this about a customer, how would you change your sales pitch to achieve a purchase?
 Would you give them a generic pitch, or would you contextualize and personalize the pitch?
 A good salesperson would clearly personalize and change the pitch to take into account what they knew about the buyer.
 He would always make recommendations.
 And now, for the first time, you can do exactly this online and at scale too.